Karan-21/Karan-21/README.md

 <img src="https://user-images.githubusercontent.com/74038190/235224431-e8c8c12e-6826-47f1-89fb-2ddad83b3abf.gif" align="right" width="250">

-- ✍️ Graduated from **Bachelor of Computer Science from The University of Adelaide.**
+- ✍️ **Bachelor of Computer Science from The University of Adelaide.**

 - 🔭 Currently working as a **Full Stack Software Developer at Rapid Global.**

 - 🌱 I’m Highly proficient in **Full Stack Web Development having 4 Internships and 2 Part-Time Jobs as a Software Engineer.**

-- ✅ Achieved **6 Full-Time Job Offers and a Fully Funded PhD** at The Australia Institute of Machine Learning.
+- ✅ Achieved **9 Full-Time Job Offers and a Fully Funded PhD** at The Australia Institute of Machine Learning.

 - 💻 Solved **500+ Data Structures and Algorithm Questions on 👉[Leetcode](https://leetcode.com/u/karngupta21/) with an Annual Badge of 300+ Day of consistency.**